 Convertible loans are separated into liability and equity components based on the terms of the contract.
 On issuance of convertible loans, the fair value of the liability component is determined using a market rate for an equivalent non-convertible loan.
 This amount is classified as a financial liability measured at amortized cost [net of transaction costs] until it is extinguished on conversion or redemption.
 The remainder of the proceeds is allocated to the conversion option that is recognized and included in shareholders' equity.
 Transaction costs are expensed as operating, labour and manufacturing expenses.
-The carrying amount of the conversion option is not remeasured in subsequent years.
+The carrying amount of the conversion or is obsequent years.